trhme/trhme/README.md

 - 👀 I’m interested in Android development.
 - 🌱 I’m currently learning GitHub Actions.
 - 💞️ I’m looking to collaborate on a variety of software projects.
-- 📫 How to reach me: 804-399- eight zero six nine
+- 📫 How to reach me: 804-399- eight zero six nine or at i at trh dot me

 <!---
 trhme/trhme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.